Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

       In this little project, I have worked on functions in JavaScript, concatenation, conditional statement of if and else if inside the function and return statement with number and string data types whithin the functions.
-      I also worked on how a function returns a value and how a function acceps a value.
+      I also worked on how a function returns a value and how a function acceps a single and multiple values.
+      This project also includes function expression.

    ## Booleans and conditional statements
       In this project, I have worked on followings: